learn-co-curriculum/spring-mod-2-testing-with-spring-data/README.md

 ## Model

 Sticking with the cat theme, let's model a cat rescue!
+For clarification, we will model a cat rescue as in the place, like an animal shelter for cats rather than an action or event of rescuing a cat.
 Consider the following ER
 diagram:

 ![cat-ER-diagram](https://curriculum-content.s3.amazonaws.com/spring-mod-2/testing/cat-rescue-er-diagram.png)